uchicago-cs/cmsc22000/website/content/labs/lab6.md

         only:
           - master

 This file defines a single job called `hello:build` that builds the simple “Hello, world!” program in `lab6/hello/`.

+Be careful with the colon after `hello:build`!
+That is the colon that goes after the name of the job (and is not part of the job name itself).

 The options we’ve specified in the job are the following:

 `stage` defines the job stage.
 The possible stages are `build`, `test`, and `deploy`.
 These are the stages that are part of the software development process!
 We have already covered building and testing in previous labs, and we will cover deployment next week.
 Using `stage` lets you group jobs into different stages, and jobs that are part of the same stage are executed in parallel.
 If `stage` isn’t specified, it is set to `test` by default.